hcorona-zz/recsys-101-workshop/README.md

 > python WWC/example.py
 ```

-* If you run `python python/setup.py requirements` it will install all the required packages
-* For examples go to python/examples.py

 ### During the session: (tentative plan)
 1. 20 minutes introduction talk
 2. 15 mins break , food